Complete Guide on website development life cycle

 Server Setup:

-If not done during development, the server is configured to host the site.
-This includes setting up the net server, database server, and any needed apps.
+If not completed during development, the server is configured to host the website.
+This involves setting up the web server, database server, and necessary applications.
+The server must be optimized for performance, security, and scalability to handle the website’s traffic and data requirements.

 Domain Configuration: